pklatka/heun-method-visualization/README.md

 # Heun's method

-The application calculates solution of a differential equation of order one of the form y' = f(x,y) with an initial condition using Heun's method.
+The application calculates solution of a differential equation y' = f(x,y) with an initial condition using Heun's method.
 In addition, an illustration of the given approximation is generated.

 Authors: Patryk Klatka, Jakub Barber